akuzko/flatter/README.md

   when working with ActiveRecord objects with defined relationships and associations that form a structured graph that you want to work with as a plain data structure.

+### Public API

+Some methods of the public API that should help you building your mappers:

+#### Mapper methods

+- `name` - return a mapper name.

+- `target` - returns mapper target - an object mapper extracts values from and assigns values to using defined mappings.

+- `mappings` - returns a plain hash of all the mappings (including ones related to mounted mappers) in a form of `{name <String> => mapping object <Mapping>}`.
+  Note that for empty collections there will be no mentions of item mappings at all.
+  If collection has only one item, it's mappings will be listed as the rest.
+  If there are multiple same-named mappings, they will be listed in array.

+- `mapping_names` - returns a list of all **available** mappings.
+This differs from `mappings.keys`, since `mapping_names` represents a list of all mappings that may be used by mapper.
+Essentially, this is the list of mapper's attribute accessor methods.

+- `mapping(name)` - returns a mapping with a `name` name.
+The same as `mappings[name.to_s]`

+- `mountings` - returns a plain hash of all mounted mappers (including all used traits) in a form of `{name <String> => mapper object <Mapper>}`.
+Just like in case with mappings, mountings with same name will be listed in array.

+- `mounting_names` - returns a list of all **available** mountings.
+This represents a list of reader methods that will return a sub-hash of specific mounting or an array of such hashes for collections.

+- `mounting(name)` - finds a mounting by name.
+Best used for addressing singular mountings within a mapper, but also has other internal usages under the hood (see sources of `Flatter::Mapper::AttributeMethods` module).

+- `read` - returns a hash of all values obtained by all mappings in a form of `{name <String> => value <Object>}`.

+- `write(params)` - for each defined mapping, including mappings from mounted mappers and traits, passes value from params that corresponds to mapping name to that mapping's `write` method.

+- `valid?` - runs validation routines and returns `true` if there are no errors.

+- `errors` - returns mapper's `Errors` object.

+- `save` - runs save routines.
+If target object responds to `save` method, will call it and return it's value.
+Returns true otherwise.
+If multiple mappers are mounted, returns `true` only if all mounted mappers returned `true` on saving their targets.

+- `apply(params)` - writes `params`, runs validation and runs save routines if validation passed.

+- `collection?` - returns `true` if mapper is a collection mapper.

+- `trait?` - returns `true` if mapper is a trait mapper.

+#### Mapping methods

+- `name` - returns mapping name.

+- `target_attribute` - returns an attribute name which mapping maps to.

+- `read` - reads value from target according to setup.

+- `read!` - tries to directly read value from target based on mapping's `target_attribute` property.
+Ignores `:reader` option.

+- `write(value)` - assigns a `value` to target according to setup.

+- `write!(value)` - tries to directly assign a value to target based on mapping's `target_attribute` property.
+Ignores `:writer` option.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run